jpabadir/pace-c/sep29_client_minutes.md

 -	Shannon is happy to answer any questions, even if it’s not requirements based (like industry standards)

-Action Items: *Still in progress of being finalized*
+Action Items: *Still in the process of being finalized*
 - 09/29-01.
 Aleks and Eric will the modify the prototype to incorporate the following changes:
     - Instead of the skills being a checkbox, make it a ranking system.
     - On the mentorship portal, ensure that there’s options to login, create an account, and register an organization (which also entails that the user creates an account to become an admin).
         - Show the UI for each of those pages.
-09/29-02.
+- 09/29-02.
 When we create the form, we can create it to be static first, and then modify it to be dynamic later on.
+- 09/29-03.
+Team members should think of a name for the website (currently dubbed as the "mentorship portal").